Persian Gulf: Name

+Historical names

 Before being given its present name, the Persian Gulf was called many different names.
-In Babylonian texts, it was known as "the sea above Akkad."
 The Assyrians called it the "Bitter Sea".

-In 550 BC, the Achaemenid Empire established the first ancient empire in Persis (Pars, or modern Fars), in the southwestern region of the Iranian plateau.
+In 550 BC, the Achaemenid Empire established the first ancient empire in Persis (Pars, or modern Fars, also known as Persia), in the southwestern region of the Iranian plateau.
 Consequently, in the Greek sources, the body of water that bordered this province came to be known as the "Persian Gulf".
 In the book of Nearchus known as Indikê (300 BC), the word "Persikon kolpos" is mentioned for multiple times meaning "Persian gulf".

 During the years 550 to 330 BC, coinciding with the sovereignty of the Achaemenid Persian Empire over the Middle East area, especially the whole part of the Persian Gulf and some parts of the Arabian Peninsula, the name of "Persian (Pars) Sea" is widely found in the compiled written texts.

 At the same period, there is the inscription and engraving of Darius the Great, which belongs to the fifth century BC: King Darius says:

-Considering the historical background of the name Persian Gulf, Arnold Wilson mentions in a book published in 1928 that "no water channel has been so significant as the Persian Gulf to the geologists, archaeologists, geographers, merchants, politicians, excursionists, and scholars whether in past or in present.
-This water channel which separates the Iran Plateau from the Arabia Plate, has enjoyed an Iranian Identity since at least 2200 years ago."

 In Sassanian times, the Persian Gulf was called Pūdīg, which comes from Pūitika, a name mentioned in Bundahishn.